BrainDINO: A Brain MRI Foundation Model for Generalizable Clinical Representation Learning: Methods

 For all downstream tasks, we fine-tuned lightweight task-specific heads on top of a frozen BrainDINO backbone (Fig.~\ref{fig:overview}(c), middle).
 Unless otherwise specified, all tasks shared a unified slice-wise feature extraction pipeline.
 Each 3D MRI volume was resampled to a spatial resolution of $128 \times 256 \times 256$, uniformly sampled into 128 axial slices, processed independently by the pretrained 2D ViT encoder, and aggregated into subject-level representations via mean pooling of slice-wise CLS tokens.
 This design isolated the contribution of the pretrained representation and ensured fair comparison across different pretraining strategies.

-For classification tasks, a lightweight head consisting of LayerNorm, a linear projection with GELU activation, and a final linear layer was trained on top of the frozen backbone by minimizing the cross-entropy loss:
+Across tasks, the head shared a common lightweight architecture consisting of LayerNorm, a linear projection with GELU activation, and a final linear layer, producing $K$-class logits for classification and a single continuous value for regression.
+Task-specific loss functions are defined in their respective subsections below.

-where $\mathbf{z} = (z_1,\ldots,z_K)$ denotes the output logits and $y$ the ground-truth label.
-For regression tasks, the same head architecture was used with a single linear output, replacing the final classification layer.
 Unless otherwise noted, training used the Adam optimizer with a learning rate of $1\times10^{-4}$ and weight decay of $1\times10^{-5}$.